janmisar/ISICkonto/README.md

 ### Used principles:

 Application needs to log in to website https://agata.suz.cvut.cz/secure/index.php.
 The procedure is following.
 If you are not logged in the website respond url that contains https://ds.eduid.cz...
-This website <a href="https://ds.eduid.cz/wayf-static.php?filter=eyJhbGxvd0ZlZWRzIjogWyJlZHVJRC5jeiJdLCAiYWxsb3dJZFBzIjogWyJodHRwczovL3dzc28udnNjaHQuY3ovaWRwL3NoaWJib2xldGgiLCJodHRwczovL2lkcDIuY2l2LmN2dXQuY3ovaWRwL3NoaWJib2xldGgiXSwgImFsbG93SG9zdGVsIjogZmFsc2UsICJhbGxvd0hvc3RlbFJlZyI6IGZhbHNlfQ==&lang=cz&entityID=https%3A%2F%2Fagata.suz.cvut.cz%2Fshibboleth&return=https%3A%2F%2Fagata.suz.cvut.cz%2FShibboleth.sso%2FLogin%3FSAMLDS%3D1%26target%3Dss%253Amem%253Acfe566ffecd9ffd36b69d62c9556a9c073239f011994c5c2b2e207b56998b55d"></a>
+This website has two buttons, one for CVUT sso login and second for VSCHT sso login.
+Application works just for CVUT sso login for now, so it sends response for site linked by CVUT login button.

+It redirects you to the CVUT SSO login page.
+For login it sends post request with parameters: j_username, j_password, _eventId_proceed j_username - for username
+j_password - for password
+_eventId_proceed - will be empty string

+If login was successful application gets response to the site where is button continue because it doesn't support javascript.
+Then it gets components from this site and sends post request which leads to the final site.